chriskirknielsen/2020/src/en/posts/2022-04-16-animate-z-index-hover-effects.md

 Finally, here’s a little demo to show you the end result:
 {% codepen "https://codepen.io/chriskirknielsen/pen/zYpmzgj/", "result", "480" %}

-{% callout %} This demo uses a pseudo-element behind the tile that expands via `clip-path` but this idea can be applied to a tile that grows with something like `transform: scale(1.1)` as well. {% endcallout %}
+{% callout %} Here, I am using a pseudo-element behind the tile that expands via `clip-path` (this allows to have an absolute "growth" size), but this idea can be applied to a tile that grows with something like `transform: scale(1.1)` as well.{% endcallout %}

 This demo is pretty bare-bones; there are accessibility consideration like reduced motion you might want to take into account on a real project!